DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 2. It contains an important part of characteristics of the women in its society.
-We can list these as; women seeing marriage as a salvation, having no financial freedom as the employment of women is inadequate, feeling the need to go under someone else’s authority instead of being an individual, to have a chance to start a new life or even changing their social status.
+We can list these as; women seeing marriage as a salvation, having no financial freedom as the employment of women is inadequate, feeling the need to go under someone else's authority instead of being an individual, to have a chance to start a new life or even changing their social status.

-3. In these shows, family establishment is encouraged with conservatism instead of ‘sexual revolution’ that signals a new social order.
+3. In these shows, family establishment is encouraged with conservatism instead of 'sexual revolution' that signals a new social order.
     Prof. Dr. İsmail Hakki Ünal, member of Board of Religious Affairs, comments are supporting this claim by saying, that it is a good thing marriage shows are encouraging people to marry and create